 Procedures involving human subjects have been approved by the ethics committee of Hannover Medical School

 Protocol

+SCREEN: A simplified overview over the core protocol steps, consisting of acquisition, registration, filtering and sorting and finally, cardiac and respiratory cycle synthesis is provided.

 To begin, retrieve the acquired phase-resolved functional lung MRI (M-R-I) images [1].
-Select the Main Path and click Process to separate DICOM (Di-Com) images based on slice location and temporal sequence using header information [2].
+Process DICOM (Di-Com) images based on slice location and temporal sequence using header information [2].

 WIDE: Talent in front of the computer scrolling through the acquired images.

-SCREEN: The main path is being clicked, followed by process to separate DICOM images based on the slice location and temporal succession.

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/files_upload.php?src=20245948

-Perform lung boundary segmentation on a temporally averaged image, either automatically with a trained U-Net (U-Net) or manually [1].
+Perform lung boundary segmentation on all unregistered images with a trained U-Net (U-Net) [1] and apply a low-pass filter with a cut-off of 0.7 Hz to obtain an estimate for the respiration phases.

 SCREEN: Lung boundary segmentation is being performed on a temporally averaged image using trained U-Net.

-Then, exclude large vessels to refine lung boundary segmentation and obtain a region of interest or ROI (R-O-I) for lung parenchyma [1].
-Using this segmentation, construct a rectangular mask encapsulating the lung and diaphragm from the lung segmentation coordinates [2].

-SCREEN: The large vessels are being excluded to refine the lung boundary segmentation and obtain an ROI.

-SCREEN: The rectangular mask encapsulating the lung and diaphragm is being constructed from the lung segmentation coordinates.

-Spatially average the signal in the rectangular ROI to estimate respiration positions [1].
-Based on the varying amounts of low-signal lung parenchyma and high-signal diaphragm in the rectangular ROI, classify high signal as expiration and low signal as inspiration [2].

-SCREEN: The signal in the rectangular ROI is being spatially averaged.
+3.1.4.
+Classify high number of segmented voxels as inspiration and low amount as expiration.

-SCREEN: Classification of signals as expiration or inspiration within the ROI is being performed based on the amounts of low-signal lung parenchyma and high-signal diaphragm.
+SCREEN: Classification of signals as expiration or inspiration is being performed based on the number of segmented lung parenchyma voxels after low-pass filtering.

 Then, divide the images into 10th percentiles, with equal image numbers in each of the 10 groups [1].